Türkiye (newspaper)

-Türkiye (Turkish for Turkey) is a Turkish newspaper owned by İhlas Group.
+Türkiye is a Turkish newspaper owned by İhlas Group.
 The paper was founded by Enver Ören in 1970 as Hakikat, and was renamed Türkiye in 1972.
-It reached 119,000 circulation in 1985, and 300,000 in 1989.
-Notable contributors include Rahîm Er.
+It sold 119,000 copies in 1985, and 300,000 copies in 1989.
+Nevzat Yalçıntaş is among the former editors-in-chief of the paper.
+Notable contributors include Ayhan Songar who published articles from 1989 to 1997 and Rahîm Er.
+In the late 1990s, the paper was close to the conservative think tank Intellectuals' Hearth.

 Türkiye's parent company, İhlas Gazetecilik, was floated on the Istanbul Stock Exchange in 2010 (33% of shares, with the remainder owned by İhlas Holding).